 The number of companies that achieve ISO 27001 certification each year is growing as businesses expand to different global markets.
 However, ISO 27001 comes with its own set of challenges for teams trying to achieve certification for the first time.

-To help get you started, we put together this high-level checklist.
+To help get you started, we put together this high-level ISO 27001 checklist covering the main milestones on the way to compliance.

 Why ISO 27001?